Article | Last updated: 2018-06-13 | Ministry of Culture

-In the current funding period a total of 26 million EUR are provided to cultural diversity and exchange programmes with Bulgaria, the Czech Republic, Hungary, Latvia, Lithuania, Poland, Portugal, Romania, the Slovak Republic and Spain.
-A large number of projects funded by these programmes are implemented in cooperation between Norwegian and foreign cultural actors.
+In the current funding period more than 177 million EUR are provided to cultural entrepreneurship, cultural heritage and cultural cooperation programmes with Bulgaria, the Czech Republic, Latvia, Lithuania, Poland, Portugal, Romania and Slovakia.
+Several projects funded by these programmes will be implemented in cooperation between Norwegian and foreign cultural actors.
 Arts Council Norway cooperates with authorities in the beneficiary states on the development and implementation of several of these programmes.
 The Arts Council is the national contact point for these programmes and provides guidance and information to Norwegian and foreign cultural actors on how to find suitable partner institutions.
-The EEA Grants also fund a number of material cultural heritage programmes, typically dedicated to the renovation and revitalisation of historical buildings.
+The EEA Grants also fund projects in the field of tangible cultural heritage such as e.g. the renovation and revitalisation of historical buildings.
 The Norwegian Directorate of Cultural Heritage is the national contact point for these programs.

 The Creative Europe programme (2014-2020)